sandeepB3/WeatherVenue/README.md

 # WeatherVenue

+> Hacktoberfest: I only accept pull requests where the user went through installation.
+Please share a capture of a working installation with pull request.
+> Also, I do not accept "any" pull request.
+Something like: Changing a button color would (most probably) be ignored.

 WeatherVenue is a weather website using Google Maps and Openweathermap data to let people find best places to visit in their entourage; For warmer winter weather vacation or cool summer escapes.

 It is a NodeJs & Express web app with other dependencies (axios, redis, reverse-geocode, nearby-cities, openweather-apis...).